'Summer Camps for Girls': Inside Epstein's 1,000+ DOJ Files Linked to Rothschild Bank CEO Ariane de Rothschild

 A convicted sex offender was receiving real-time intelligence from Davos — commentary on JPMorgan's CEO and efforts to connect with a former Treasury Secretary — from the head of a private bank.
 This was not a social relationship that happened to involve a banker.
 This was a private intelligence channel operating at the highest levels of global finance [7].

-In January 2015, the CEO of a Rothschild bank was at Davos relaying real-time commentary about Jamie Dimon back to a registered sex offender in New York.
-In September 2016, she was exchanging casual messages about his private island — the location that federal prosecutors would later describe as a site of sex trafficking [6][7].
+View source documentIn January 2015, the CEO of a Rothschild bank was at Davos relaying real-time intelligence about Jamie Dimon and Lawrence Summers back to a registered sex offender in New York.
+In September 2016, she was exchanging casual messages about his private island.
+This was years after his conviction — and years into a relationship that included a $25 million contract and direct operational control over her bank's strategy [6][7].

 The $25 Million Contract and 'CSFS Does Not Want Scandal'